What is the Nutrient Film Technique (NFT) in Aquaponics?

 Proper maintenance is essential in NFT aquaponics systems.
 The two main components that should be checked regularly are;

 1) the water pump that brings water to the system.
 If the pump stops working, you could easily lose your entire crop.

 2) Clogging can also affect your system.
 The most common cause of a clog in NFT systems are the plants' roots themselves, stopping the flow of water, so they should be checked regularly (5).

 Nutrient Film Technique Aquaponics Systems, just like the other aquaponics systems, NFT offer many advantages and disadvantages.
-The important thing to remember in choosing an aquaponics system is that everything starts with trial and error.
+The important thing to remember in an aquaponics system everything starts with trial and error.
 Have fun, and don’t be afraid to experiment.
 Difficulties always arise, but they can be overcome through proper planning, monitoring, and regular maintenance.
 Feel free to leave your comment below and join our mailing list to get aquaponics updates.